Eloope IconEloope Logo

 Conditions let you filter which items continue through the workflow.
 If the conditions are not met, the workflow stops.

-• Field: Choose what to check (amount, category, department, employee, etc.)
+• Field: Choose what to check (amount, category, department, employee, status, etc.)

 4. Click Save on the condition node.